 Help Save Children in Sudan

-In Sudan, children face enormous challenges every day.
-Due to ongoing conflict, many children live under the threat of violence, as well as the possibility of exploitation and abuse.
+Due to ongoing conflict in Sudan, many children live under the threat of violence, as well as the possibility of exploitation and abuse.
 They also often face food and water shortages, inadequate or non-existent healthcare, little hope for an education and one of the highest infant mortality rates.
 Many children in Sudan have known only violence and fear.

 The Challenge for Sudan's Children